Boni & Liveright (New York, NY)

 Series dates: 1936-1940

-A community of collectors and especially Scot Kamins have been working since 1996 to compile information about the series as published by Boni & Liveright (1917-1925), The Modern Library (1925-1927) and Random House (1927-) at Collecting the Modern Library.
+A community of collectors, and especially Scot Kamins, has been working since 1996 to compile information about the series as published by Boni & Liveright (1917-1925), The Modern Library (1925-1927) and Random House (1927-) at Collecting the Modern Library.